Removing State from Network Functions

 Stateless network functions

 Stateless Network Functions are a new and disruptive technology that decouples the design of network functions into a stateless process component and a data store layer.
-There also needs to be some orchestration layer that can monitor the network function instances for load and failure and adjust the number of instances accordingly.
+An orchestration layer that can monitor the network function instances for load and failure and adjust the number of instances accordingly is also needed.

 Taking or decoupling the state from a network function enables a more elastic and resilient infrastructure.
 So how does this work?
 From a 20,000 bird’s eye view, the network functions become stateless.
 The statefulness of the application, such as a stateful firewall, is maintained by storing the state in a separate data store.
 The data store provides the resilience of the state.
 No state is stored on the individual networking functions themselves.

 The data store can be, for example, RAMCloud.
 RAMCloud is a distributed key-value storage system with high-speed storage for large-scale applications.
-It is purposely designed when many servers need low-latency access to a durable data store.
+It is designed for many servers needing low-latency access to a durable data store.
 RAMCloud is suitable for low-latency access as it’s based primarily on DRAM.
 RAMCloud keeps all data in DRAM.
 As a result, the network functions can read RAMCloud objects remotely over the network in as little as 5μs.

 Stateless network functions advantages.